W. P. Andrew Lee

-Wei-Ping Andrew Lee (李為平; born c.
+Wei-Ping Andrew Lee (李為平 (Lǐ Wéipíng); born c.
 1957) is a Taiwanese-American hand surgeon and medical researcher.
-He is presently the Dean of the University of Texas Southwestern Medical School and Executive Vice President for Academic Affairs and Provost of UT Southwestern Medical Center.
+He is the dean of the University of Texas Southwestern Medical School and the provost of the University of Texas Southwestern Medical Center.
 Lee focuses on translational research on immune modulation for vascularized composite allotransplantation (VCA) and the implementation of protocols to minimize immunosuppression in hand transplant and other VCA programs.

 Early life and education

-Lee was born in the town of Gangshan in Kaohsiung, Taiwan, where his father Lee Hsueh-yan was serving in the Republic of China Air Force.
-He immigrated to the United States at the age of 15 to join his siblings.
+Lee was born in Gangshan, Kaohsiung, Taiwan.
+His father, Lee Hsueh-yan, was a general in the Republic of China Air Force.

+Lee immigrated to the United States at the age of 15 to join his siblings.
 He followed his siblings to different towns due to their job re-location, and went to three high schools in three years while adapting to his new country and learning a new language.

 Lee graduated with honors from Harvard College in 1979 with a bachelor's degree in physics.
 He received his medical degree from Johns Hopkins School of Medicine, where he also completed his general surgery residency.
 He received plastic surgery training at the Massachusetts General Hospital and completed his orthopedic hand fellowship at the Indiana Hand to Shoulder Center.
 In 1991, he joined the academic faculty at Massachusetts General Hospital, Harvard Medical School, where he became the Director of Plastic Surgery Research Laboratory and Chief of Hand Service in Department of Surgery.